-CHE111D • General Chemistry I
+CHE111 • General Chemistry I

 Chemical properties and principles, structure and reactivity, stoichiometry, thermodynamics, atomic theory, states of matter, and behavior of solutions.
 Laboratory includes application of these principles in exploring chemical properties and reactivity, and computer data collection and modeling.
-Includes 3 lab hrs.
+Concurrent registration in CHE111D is required.
 Prerequisites: Two years of high school math; high school chemistry or consent of instructor.